EnzymeFunctionInitiative/EST/docs/source/pipelines/est/index.rst

    run in parallel.
 The result of this process is a multiset of edges between sequences.
 In this stage, the BLAST tabular output is converted to `Parquet <https://parquet.apache.org/>`_ files for more efficient processing.
    The conversion is referred to as "transcoding" in the code.
-The is the most computationally intensive stage of the pipeline.
+This is the most computationally intensive stage of the pipeline.

 4. **BLASTreduce**.
 All-by-all BLAST creates a multiset of directed edges, but a